tarikmermer/CSP451-Checkpoint9/README.md

 __Version__

 The first line defines the version of a file.
-It sounds confusing :confused:.
+It sounds confusing.
 What is meant by version of file ??

-:pill: The Compose file is a YAML file defining services, networks, and volumes for a Docker application.
+ The Compose file is a YAML file defining services, networks, and volumes for a Docker application.
 So it is only a version of describing compose.yaml file.
 There are several versions of the Compose file format – 1, 2, 2.x, and 3.x.

 __Services__